jokrumsvik/jokrumsvik/README.md

 # 💻 Jo Krumsvik - Analyst | AI Enthusiast

 Welcome to my GitHub profile!
 I'm Jo Krumsvik, a passionate analyst and machine learning enthusiast with a focus on creating impactful solutions through data-driven insights.
-Specialized in how Big Data solutions can revolutionize the seafood industry.
+Specialized in how Big Data solutions can revolutionize the seafood industry, energy, and fintech.

 ## 🚀 About Me

-- 🔭 Currently working on: Demand forecasting models for the sugar industry and machine learning models for seafood industry.
 - 🌱 Learning: Advanced AI techniques for predicting future outcomes and their applications in real-world scenarios.
-- 👯 Looking to collaborate on: Demand forecasting, biotechical datasets of fish, and machine learning models.
+- 👯 Looking to collaborate on: Demand forecasting, fintech projects, and machine learning models.
-- 💬 Ask me about: Python, SQL, Data Visualization, Tableau, or whatever pleases you.
+- 💬 Ask me about: Python, SQL, Data Visualization, R, Tableau, or whatever pleases you.
 - 📫 How to reach me: [https://www.linkedin.com/in/jokrumsvik/] |
 - ⚡ Fun fact: I love exploring new ways to serve clients by discovering new techniques and models.